 Using 5% might seem like a high number right now.
 Rates are indeed much lower now but it’s not reasonable to expect that rates and returns will remain this low over the remainder of your life.
 That’s why I recommend using 5%.

 Let’s say your total savings (including your retirement accounts) is worth $300,000 and you need to get to $1,000,000 by the time you retire in 20 years.
 Of course you’ll need to make smart investments to reach your retirement goals.
+And the best way to get that savings built is to automate your retirement plan.
 But let’s not worry about how to invest the money at this point.

 You can use any number of financial calculators to determine what that $300,000 will be worth in 20 years.
 Let’s assume that you determine that the $300,000 will be worth $800,000.
 You now know you are $200,000 short.